Bidyut415/Web-Projects/README.md

 it's normal CRUD App here we can add text remove text and also edit the text
 # Countdown timer
 it's basicsly a clock project
+# BIST
+it is clone of my college website